CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 ```

 4.4.3.
-To get a time-aligned inference, clear out the files in the infer folder (leave the audio file) and run this task
+To get a time-aligned inference, clear out the files in the infer folder (leave the audio file) and run this task.

     / # task _transcribe-align